-Stage 1 tuning is a "bolt on" or single modification that requires no other work to the car or engine.
-You can consider a stage 1 modification to be referred to as a fast road mod.
-It is suitable for a daily use car.
-A fast road cam, sports exhaust, induction kit and even a low power remap can be classed as stage one if they work on a standard car with no other mods.
-Adding one or more of these mids together usually gives a cululative addition and is greater than the sum total of all the other parts power gains added together.
+Stage 1 mods are a "bolt on" or one part modification that does not need other upgrades or work to support it.
+Most consider a stage 1 tuning part to refer to a fast road mod suitable for daily use.
+These will include … a fast road camshaft, performance high flow exhaust, air filter upgrades and induction kits and even low power remaps are often classed as stage one.
+The key is that they are fine on a standard car and need no other mods.
+Adding one or more of these modifications together usually gives a cumulative power gain greater than the sum total of all the other parts power gains added together.

 Stage 2 tuning is the next level and we are getting into mods that require other parts in order for them to work.
 They are usually also more agressive and make daily driving a little more arduous or noisy and would be found on most track day cars.
-Examples of stage 2 modifications include a hybrid turbo which requires a different manifold or diverter valve or remap to work at it's best, a stage 2 remap may require a bigger turbo or uprated clutch or diverter valve to work.
-Reliability of the car should be unimpared but you will pretty much have lost any scope or margin for error in the standard manufacturers setup and need to fastidiously service the car and maintain it.
+Examples of stage 2 mods include a hybrid turbo or turbo upgrade because it requires a different manifold or diverter valve or remap to work at it's best.
+A stage 2 remap may require a turbo upgrade or uprated clutch or diverter valve to work properly.
+Reliability of the car should be unimpared but you will pretty much have lost any scope or margin for error in the standard manufacturers setup and will have to fastidiously service the car and maintain it.

-Stage 3 tuning is also referred to as the motorsport or competition use.
+Stage 3 tuning is the most agressive stage, typically for serious motorsport or competition use.
 Mods used in stage 3 are often technically illegal for road use.
-Stage 3 tuning mods are generally mods that are unsuitable for road use as the car will typically idle irratically require high rpm to be used, be uneconomical, fail emissions tests and be too lumpy to drive around in traffic.
-On the track though where high RPM is in use all the time, brakes are generally kept warm through use and emissions are not a consideration then stage 3 is practically a requirement.
+Stage 3 tuning mods are generally mods that are unsuitable for road use.
+Problems include an irratic idle, high rpm powerband, failing emissions tests and be too lumpy to drive around in slow traffic.
+On the track though where high RPM is in use all the time, and brakes are generally kept warm through use and emissions are not a consideration then stage 3 is practically a requirement.

-Power gains are not quoted for any of these stages as this varies dramatically from car to car, also the parts used have varying degrees of affect on the power band.
-Generally though a stage 1 mod will give a negligable power gain on its own, stage 2 will certainly be noticable and stage 3 represents the maxumum power you can extract from your engine.
+Power gains cannot be quoted for any of these stages as this varies dramatically from car to car, also the parts used have varying degrees of affect on the power band.

 We hope this clears up some of the mystery when these terms are used, and we wish that people would stop using such meanlingless expressions when it comes to car tuning.